ENG3PLabs/MatchUp/README.md

 ### Setup phase

-- `!map` Shows a selection menu for map in chat
+- `!map` Shows a selection menu for the map in chat
 - `!config` Print current config to chat
 - `!start` Complete setup and transition to ready status state
 - `!help` Print setup phase command usages